 The following provides general guidance and recommended practices for outdoor hog producers and their advisors based on the finding of CEFS' CIG project, including both research trials and on-farm observations.
-This is not intended as a "how to guide" but as a beginning list of practices that producers, whether they are managing established or new outdoor hoq operations, can consider incorporating as а way to try and simultaneously meet economic, environmental and animal welfare goals.
+This is not indented as a "how to guide" but as a beginning list of practices that producers, whether they are managing established or new operations, consider outdoor hog can incorporating as а way to try and simultaneously meet economic, environmental and animal welfare goals.
 It is up to each producer to decide which practices are the best "fit" for their operation.